safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

     --headers '{"Content-Type": "application/json"}' \
     --body '{"search": "*", "filter": "doc_id ne null", "top": 1, "select": "file_name, user_id, user_folder, child_images"}'

-echo "🧩 Verifying Document Chunking (The Parallel Track)..."
 # =================================================================================
-# WHY WE TEST THIS:
+# Verifying Document Chunking (The Parallel Track
 # In multimodal hybrid RAG, Parent Documents handle image vectors and metadata, but
 # Text Chunks handle the actual dense semantic text search.
 We must prove that the
 # Azure Split Skill successfully cracked the text, chunked it, and linked it back.
 #
-# HOW IT WORKS:
 # We filter by 'parent_id ne null'.
 Only chunk rows possess a 'parent_id' (which
 # points back to the main document).
 We select the chunk text to ensure it isn't empty.
 # =================================================================================